hyperledger-labs/splice/CANTON_CODE_CHANGES.md

 * Added support for `damlDependencies` in SBT DamlPlugin
 - Added logic to DamlPlugin to support data-dependency paths compatible with Daml Studio & SBT
 - Added (empty) `data-dependencies` to all daml.yaml files
+* Changed cache detection logic for `damlBuild` in SBT DamlPlugin to file-hash instead of the default modification time.
 * Changed `DbStorageSetup` to use `DbConfig with PostgresDbConfig` instead of `CommunityDbConfig.Postgres`.